App version: 0.1.0

 Private Negotiations

-Hire Debt Settlement Company
+Hire a Debt Settlement Company

 Borrowers can hire a debt settlement company to resolve any matters of default or late-stage delinquency.
 Borrowers may contact a debt settlement company by telephone or email requesting enrollment into the company’s debt settlement program.
-A debt settlement company may advocate on your behalf to persuade a lender or creditor to settle your debt amicably.Lenders and creditors may offer debt settlements to minimize any losses they may incur when borrowers default and go months without making required payments.
-As mentioned earlier, debt settlement can potentially allow delinquent borrowers to settle their debts for less than what they owe.A debt settlement company may offer services allowing you to set aside a certain amount of funds in a special savings account.
+A debt settlement company may advocate on your behalf to persuade a lender or creditor to settle your debt amicably.A debt settlement company may offer services allowing you to set aside a certain amount of funds in a special savings account.
 The amount of money you set aside each month in a debt settlement program may ultimately go toward settling your debt with a creditor.A debt settlement company can negotiate on your behalf with your creditor.
 The debt settlement company may dedicate its time and resources to help negotiate the best debt settlement agreement for you.
 Lenders, of course, have no obligation to sign a debt settlement agreement.
-In the event of default, a lender may pursue legal action against you if the lender is unwilling to settle your debt amicably.Recommended: What Are Settlement Loans?
+In the event of default, a lender may pursue legal action against you if the lender is unwilling to settle your debt amicably.Be careful of large upfront fees.
+And be aware that you still face tax consequences after debt settlement and your credit rating may not even improve.Recommended: What Are Settlement Loans?

 When Might Debt Settlement Make Sense?

 Debt settlement might make sense for you if you’re experiencing financial hardship and find yourself in deep delinquency.
 If you cannot afford a monthly payment on a loan agreement and find yourself in default, debt settlement may represent a possible path toward rebuilding your credit history.Borrowers who default on a loan and enter into late-stage delinquency may consider debt settlement vs. bankruptcy.
 Your credit score could drop if lenders report your loan account to credit bureaus as settled for less than the amount originally owed.
 Bankruptcy filings, however, can also damage your credit score and may linger on your credit report for up to 10 years as a derogatory event.Debt settlement can include some amount of debt forgiveness and may give borrowers more time to repay a debt at a lower monthly cost.
-The IRS in some cases may consider debt forgiveness to be taxable income if the lender forgave or canceled $600 or more of your outstanding loan debt.
+The IRS, in some cases, may consider debt forgiveness to be taxable income if the lender forgave or canceled $600 or more of your outstanding loan debt.
 Debt settlement might not make sense if it results in a massive tax liability.

 Debt Settlement Percentage

-Debt settlement in some cases may result in a creditor reducing a borrower’s outstanding principal balance by up to 60%.
+In some cases, debt settlement may result in a creditor reducing a borrower’s outstanding principal balance by up to 60%.
 Creditors may be willing to forgive a substantial amount of principal to minimize losses from a borrower who may otherwise file for bankruptcy.Banks, credit unions, and private lenders of personal loans may agree to debt settlement as a possible resolution to delinquency.
 A personal loan is a lump sum of money that borrowers must generally repay over a set period.Lenders may offer personal loans ranging from $1,000 to $100,000.
 Your credit score and debt-to-income ratio may impact how much of a personal loan you can get from a lender.
-Defaulting on a personal loan can have a major impact on your credit score, while repaying your loan in good standing can bolster your credit history.Here are some of the personal loan benefits borrowers can experience:Among the advantages and disadvantages of personal loans are that they can help you build credit but may feature high rates of interest.
+Defaulting on a personal loan can have a major impact on your credit score, while repaying your loan in good standing can bolster your credit history.Here are some of the personal loan benefits borrowers can experience:

 Debt Settlement Pros and Cons